Navigation

 1 Reply Last reply Reply Quote 0

-Packaging a GTK app as an click package is possible and here is an example that worked on my Nexus 4 with Mir as the display manager and will maybe also work on other devices:
+Packaging a GTK app as an click package is possible, but I could only manage to do so by giving the app special permissions (so this is a workaround and will most likely not be excepted in the official app store).
+Here is an example that worked on my Nexus 4 with Mir as the display manager and will maybe also work on other devices:

 Video of working app (a simple image editor):